Andrew-Phengthalasy/portfolio/README.md

 # portfolio
 First portfolio / website!

-I wanted to make this more personalized before I start adding more projects and work on here, so it may be a bit.
+This is still a work in progress, but I hope to work on this more throughout the future!